PRADHUMAN-SINGH-1/-neighborfit/README.md

 This app highlights my ability to:
 - Work with **real geo-data**
+- 1 minute waiting Time for data to appear on Live Website
 - Set up both frontend and backend pipelines
 - Deploy full-stack apps using **zero budget** hosting services
 - Debug, refactor, and deploy under time constraints